simonhansedasi/simonhansedasi.github.io/_pages/cv.md

 Education
 ======
 * M.S.
-Earth and Space Sciences, University of Washington, 2024 (expected)
+Earth and Space Sciences, University of Washington, 2024
-  * Thesis: A Data Driven Estimate of Glacier Thickness
+  * Thesis: A Data Driven Estimate of Glacier Thicknesses Reveals the Influence of Ice Shelves and Other Ocean Interactions
 * B.S.
 Earth and Space Sciences, University of Washington, 2019
   * Minor in Mathematical Physics and Estonian